narger-ef/FHE-BERT-Tiny/README.md

 <img src="imgs/architecture.png" alt="Console presentation image" width=60% >

-Find more details on the paper, currently WIP
+Find more details on the paper.

 ## Some results
 We present some results, obtained by taking sentences from the validation set of SST-2